rails/rails/guides/source/plugins.md

 ActiveRecord::Base.send :include, Yaffle::ActsAsYaffle
 ```

-You can then return to the root directory (+cd ../..+) of your plugin and rerun the tests using +rake+.
+You can then return to the root directory (`cd ../..`) of your plugin and rerun the tests using `rake`.

 ```bash
 	  1) Error: